Strategies, policies and procedures

 This strategy underpins everything we do.

-An updated five year National Strategy for Autistic Children, Young People & Adults was released in 2021 addressing an all-age approach covering the period 2021-2026.
+The new strategy aligns with the priority areas outlined in the National Autism strategy - five year National Strategy for Autistic Children, Young People & Adults.
+This was released in 2021 addressing an all-age approach covering the period 2021-2026.
+This is due to be updated this year.

-• Building the right support in the community and supporting people in in-patient care
+- Building the right support in the community

-If you'd like any further information on the progress we're making, or would like to know how to become more involved in the development of the strategy, please email Pip Long, commissioning officer (autism) Pip.Long@Shropshire.gov.uk or commissioning@shropshire.gov.uk
+If you'd like any further information on the progress we're making, or would like to know how to become more involved in the implementation of the strategy, please email Pip Long, Commissioning Officer Autism Pip.Long@shropshire.gov.uk or commissioning@shropshire.gov.uk

 For autism support and assessments please take a look at the following:

-Further support can be found on the Healthier Together Website, and Autism West Midlands provides online training resources, one-to-one support and social events.
+Further support can be found on the NHS Healthier Together website.

 Assistive technology and telecare strategy